marcusanthonylorenzo/mr-robogers-neighborhood/README.md

 ## Description

-_This has been a crash course in array methods, particularly: **.push**, **.split**, **.splice** (beyond curriculum), and **.join**.
-It has given me a greater appreciation for organization and TDD as without it, you can make very messy code.
-A practice using for loops and conditional statements to target specific numbers (1, 2, and 3) in multiple integers, to convert them to corresponding string values._
+_This has been a long, difficult, trial-and-error crash course in array methods, particularly: **.push**, **.split**, **.splice** (beyond curriculum), and **.join**.
+It has given me a greater appreciation for organization and TDD - as without it, you can make very messy code.
+This is a practice using For loops and conditional statements to target specific numbers (1, 2, and 3) in multiple integers.

+**My ultimate objective was** to sort each number into subarrays, then read each index, convert them to corresponding string values, and replace them by mutating the array.
+I understand that it may be safer to slice instead of splice, but I wanted to attempt to manipulate the array directly...and achieved that result._

 ## Tests